Terms & Conditions

 a) Scaffolding if this is required to carry out the work

-d) Application of more than the standard two top coats if required to hide dark or contrasting colours or mould lines.
+e) Application of more than the standard two top coats if required to hide dark or contrasting colours or mould lines, or light colours.

 11. Quality completion checks